“ Papaki mai ngā nunui, wawaratia ngā tai rere, e ripo e ngā ngaru nunui, te rehu tai, hei konei ra”

 A partnership between Auckland Council, adhesives company Selleys, and peanut butter producers Nut Brothers is deploying 22,000 rat bait blocks and 160kg of peanut butter.
 The Talon wax blocks will be used in continuing trapping efforts on the Hauraki Gulf Islands and in remote rural areas as part of the Pest Free Auckland Programme:

 According to Brett Butland, Auckland Council’s Pest Free Auckland Director, an unusually high seeding led to a wealth of food for native species.
 This has also fueled high populations of pests such as rats and stoats.
 These pests pose a serious threat to native wildlife as predator populations build up during the spring and summer months.
+“We want to stay ahead of the game and ensure our predator free islands remain that way.”

 “We know that rats prefer organic oils – like the ones contained in peanut butter – and they’re more likely to draw the pests to the bait stations.
 The rat bait and peanut butter work really well together.”